Francis Suarez: Role in marketing city

 In 2022, Suarez spoke at the World Economic Forum.

 Suarez attracted national headlines by replying on Twitter to posts in which California-based technology company executives complained about their dissatisfaction with California's state government.
 Suarez replied to their posts with "how can I help?", which he turned into a personal catchphrase.
+The 2020 tweet, with seeking Suarez pitch Miami as a new Silicon Valley, attracted much online attention.
+Suarez would later claim himself as deserving credit for the relations of dozens of tech companies and financial firms to the city during his mayoralty.

 Growth of city

-The city of Miami has experienced an increase in wealth and business since the start of the COVID-19 pandemic.
-Miami and the state of Florida have each seen large population growth after the start of pandemic, with the state gaining 229,090 residents between July 2020 and July 2021 (the most residents gained by any U.S. state in that time period), and Miami experiencing 12% population growth in 2022 and 14% population growth in 2023.
+The city of Miami experienced an increase in wealth and business after the start of the COVID-19 pandemic.
+Miami and the state of Florida each saw large population growth after the start of pandemic, with the state gaining 229,090 residents between July 2020 and July 2021 (the most residents gained by any U.S. state in that time period), and Miami experiencing 12% population growth in 2022 and 14% population growth in 2023.
 The new population (which included new billionaire resident of Florida such as Carl Icahn, Jeff Bezos, Kenneth C. Griffin, Stephen Schwarzman, David Blumberg, and David O. Sacks) greatly increased local and state tax revenue, especially corporate tax revenue.
 With his eyes on higher office, Suarez has sought to lay public claim to credit for this period of economic growth.
 His case for his 2024 presidential candidacy was premised on his claim that his mayoral leadership had contributed to the city's economic growth.

-Suarez has laid some credit for Florida's growth on the Tax Cuts and Jobs Act's capping of the state and local tax deduction making Florida a more attractive state for Americans to live in than states with higher state and local taxes.
-He also credits Miami and Florida having less health-related restrictions during the COVID-19 pandemic than many other parts of the country as attracting some of the new population.
-He also credits the post-pandemic increase remote work as allowing people employed elsewhere to relocate to Miami –positing that Miami's handling of "quality-of-life issues" has attracted people from other cities.
+Suarez laid some credit for Florida's growth on the Tax Cuts and Jobs Act's capping of the state and local tax deduction making Florida a more attractive state for Americans to live in than states with higher state and local taxes.
+He also credited Miami and Florida having less health-related restrictions during the COVID-19 pandemic than many other parts of the country as attracting some of the new population.
+He also credited the post-pandemic increase remote work as allowing people employed elsewhere to relocate to Miami –positing that Miami's handling of "quality-of-life issues" has attracted people from other cities.